Black Bean and Corn Salad

 Step one

-Gather the ingredients – tomatoes, black beans, purple onion and corn.
+Gather the ingredients – tomatoes, black beans, red onion, and corn.
+(A)

 Step two